laminlabs/lamin-blog/docs/scportrait.md

 We work with a publicly available [Xenium dataset](https://www.10xgenomics.com/welcome?closeUrl=%2Fdatasets&lastTouchOfferName=FFPE%20Human%20Ovarian%20Cancer%20with%205K%20Human%20Pan%20Tissue%20and%20Pathways%20Panel%20plus%20100%20Custom%20Genes&lastTouchOfferType=Dataset&product=chromium&redirectUrl=%2Fdatasets%2Fxenium-prime-ffpe-human-ovarian-cancer) from an Ovarian cancer patient.
 This dataset includes more than 120 million transcripts from more than 400,000 cells.
 It also includes fluorescence images of staining for multiple cellular structures and proteins including the cell membrane and the nucleus.

+We will extract and analyze single-cell images from this dataset using the Python-based toolkit scPortrait[^scportrait].
 Our workflow consists of:

 1. Loading Xenium data as a SpatialData[^spatialdata] object
 2. Loading the immunohistochemistry images into scPortrait
-3. Using the cytosol segmentation provided as part of the dataset to extract single cell images with scPortrait
+3. Using the cytosol segmentation provided as part of the dataset to extract single-cell images with scPortrait
-4. Deriving single cell image features with the convolutional neural network ConvNeXt[^convnext] pretrained on natural images
+4. Deriving single-cell image features with the convolutional neural network ConvNeXt[^convnext] pretrained on natural images

 ## Loading Xenium Data